Aura-Creates/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: a masterpiece in making
     text: >
-      We or so called "AURA" empowers aspiring entrepreneurs to turn their business ideas into reality.
+      We empower aspiring entrepreneurs to turn their business ideas into reality.
 Our comprehensive curriculum, mentorship, and resources nurture entrepreneurship, creating job opportunities, fostering local growth, and strengthening communities.
-By supporting passionate individuals, we empower them to achieve their aspirations and contribute to the success of their ventures.
+By supporting passionate individuals, we help them achieve their aspirations and contribute to their ventures’ success.
       Startups rely on our services to sustain growth and development.
-Design is the cornerstone and culmination of a successful business.
     actions:
       - label: Get started
         altText: ''